NickvisionApps/libnick/README.md

     - Replace `PATH_TO_INSTALL_DIR` with the path to a folder to install libnick to.
     - This is usually a dependencies folder set up by the programmer, added to the PATH variable, to allow linking to said dependencies.
         - On linux, `PATH_TO_INSTALL_DIR` would usually be `/usr`.
-    - This command will export and install libnick cmake targets allowing you to simply use libnick in other cmake projects by adding:
+    - This command will export and install libnick cmake targets allowing you to simply use libnick in other cmake projects with the following:
-        - `find_package(libnick CONFIG REQUIRED)`
-        - `target_link_libraries(main PRIVATE libnick::libnick)`
+        ```
+        find_package(libnick CONFIG REQUIRED)
+        target_link_libraries(main PRIVATE libnick::libnick)
+        ```